nodertc/dtls/readme.md

 Return MTU (minimal transfer unit) for this socket, 1200 bytes by default.

+* `Socket.setTimeout(timeout: number[, callback: function()])`

+Sets the socket to timeout after timeout milliseconds of inactivity on the socket.
+By default `dtls.Socket` do not have a timeout.

+The optional callback parameter will be added as a one-time listener for the 'timeout' event.

 * `Socket.close(): void`

 Close socket, stop listening for socket.
 Do not emit `data` events anymore.